pascallanger/DIY-Multiprotocol-TX-Module/docs/Flash_from_Tx.md

 ### Troubleshooting
 1. If the flashing procedure fails try to redo the process with `Invert Com Port` enabled
-1. Make sure to flash the latest bootloader on the MPM module before attempting a Flash from the TX
+1. Make sure to have the latest bootloader on the MPM module before attempting to Flash from the TX:
-   1. For an Atmega328p module use the bootloader coming with the Multi 4-in1 AVR board 1.0.3 or later
+   1. For an Atmega328p module use the bootloader bundled with the `Multi 4-in1 AVR board 1.0.3` or later
-   1. For a STM32 module use the bootloader coming with the Multi 4-in1 STM32 board 1.0.9 or later
+   1. For a STM32 module use the bootloader bundled with the `Multi 4-in1 STM32 board 1.0.9` or later